-The rapid diffusion of social media like Facebook and Twitter, and the massive use of different types of forums like Reddit, Quora, etc., is producing an impressive amount of text data every day.
-Some of these social media platforms contain customer conversations about a brand, revealing key aspects of specific products and services that people care about.
+The rapid diffusion of social media (Facebook Twitter…), and the massive use of forums (Reddit, Quora…) is producing an impressive amount of text data every day.
+Some of these social media talks reveal key aspects of specific products and services people care about.

-There is one specific activity that many business owners have been contemplating over the last five years, that is identifying the social sentiment of their brand, by analysing the conversations of their users.
-A few years ago such a task would have been referred to as privacy violation.
+Over the last five years, many brands have been using these chats to identify customers’ brand attitudes.
+A few years ago such a task would have been called a privacy violation.
 Today, it goes under the name of sentiment analysis.

-In order to assess the sentiment of a sentence from the English language (but this applies to any other language too), there are some challenging issues one has to deal with.
-In many cases one simply cannot just classify sentences by words.
+In order to assess the sentiment of a sentence, there are some challenging issues one has to deal with.
+In many cases it’s not possible classify sentences by words.
 At least not immediately.
-A bit of processing is required due to the simple fact that computers and algorithms do not understand text.
-In fact, text – as all other forms of information – is internally represented as numerical values.
-A big chunk of the preprocessing mentioned above consists of finding the numerical equivalent of the words in one’s spoken language.
+A bit of processing is mandatory because computers do not understand text.
+In fact, computers represent text – as well as any other forms of information – as numbers.
+Therefore the first processing task is finding a numerical equivalent for the words in the sentence.

 The traditional way of representing words in numerical form is by means of one-hot encoding.

 Suppose one has a vocabulary of N=10000 words.
 Each word can be encoded as an N-dimensional vector with all zero elements except at the position corresponding to the index of that word in the vocabulary.
-That is, if word “hello” is indexed as the 42nd word in the vocabulary, it will be represented by a vector of 10000 zeros, except a 1 at the 42-nd position.
+That is, if word “hello” is the 42nd word in the vocabulary, its associated vector shall have 10000 zeros, except a 1 at the 42-nd position.

 The main drawback of this approach is that the distance between any pair of words is always the same.
 It would be more appropriate if it changed according to the fact that words with a similar meaning might be at a lower distance with respect to less similar ones.
 Linguistics usually refer to such distance as semantics.
 Which brings us to the concept of word embedding.

-In a word embedding setting, each word is represented as a point into a particular space (usually between 50 and 300 dimensions) such that, for instance, the vectors encoding the words apple and orange are closer than the vectors encoding apple and tulip.
+In a word embedding setting, each word maps onto a point in a particular space.
+This space has usually between 50 and 300 dimensions.
+In such a space, words with similar meaning are closer.
+For example the vectors encoding the words apple and orange are closer than the vectors encoding apple and tulip.
 This means that the dimensions of the space vector are capable of capturing the semantic of each word.

-Without loss of generality, there might be very different features, within the same dataset.
-Some may encode age, some others encode gender, or more abstract concepts that indicate if a specific word is food, person, animal, etc. By using word embedding in place of one-hot-encoding vectors, machine learning algorithms have shown better performance than traditional approaches in the field of natural language processing.
+There might be different features, within the same dataset.
+Some may encode age, some others encode gender, or word category (food, person, animal, etc).
+Models using word embedding deliver a much greater performance than the ones using one-hot-encoding vectors.

-The idea behind word2vec improves the more traditional NLP methods by orders of magnitude.
-Here is why.
+The idea behind word2vec improves on traditional NLP methods by orders of magnitude.
+Let’s discuss it using an example.

-Suppose one has a dataset with many sentences and wanted to build a model that predicts the next word from a context of M words.
-The naive solution to such a challenging task would be to build a neural network that takes the context as input and predicts the probability of the next word, for each word in the vocabulary.
+Suppose one has a dataset with many sentences and wants to build a model that predicts the next word from a context of M words.
+The naive solution would be to build a neural network that takes the context as input and predicts the probability of the next word, for each word in the vocabulary.
 The input context would be one-hot encoded, meaning that the input will be a <10000 x M> matrix.

-One major issue with such an approach consists in the fact that extending the vocabulary to, say 1 million words would make the above problem intractable.
+One major issue with such an approach is the fact that extending the vocabulary to, say one million words would make the problem intractable.
 It is very common to deal with a 1m-word language, especially when words from the regular vocabulary, urban language, slang words etc. are considered.

 To mitigate the problem of variable explosion caused by feeding one-hot-encoded vectors to the model, one could instead consider vectors in a lower dimensional space.
 This trick can be solved by multiplying the input vector by an embedding matrix E that would reduce the dimensions from 10000 to, say 300.